brechmos-stsci/jwst_lib.models/doc/source/devel/models.rst

 Converting from `pyfits`
 ========================

-This section describes how to port pyfits-using code to use `jwstlib.models`.
+This section describes how to port pyfits-using code to use `jwst_lib.models`.

 Opening a file
 --------------